 However, it must be noted that your cats may at times need a little assistance in cleaning her ears.
 It is also a highly recommended that you often check your cat's ears to look for anything worrisome hiding inside the ears that could evolve into something more serious.

-Please take your time to read this interesting article that will show you how to tidy up your cats ears.
-Also,here you can read more about related topics.
+Please take your time to read this interesting article that will show you how to clean cat ears the right way.

-She can do it herself, but why you should clean your furry friend’s ears?!
+She can do it herself, why should you?

 A cat's inner ears are very sensitive to pressure changes and humidity fills their fur with static.